Patch-level Neighborhood Interpolation: A General and Effective Graph-based Regularization Strategy: Our Method: Patch-level Neighborhood Interpolation

 \subsection{Pani MixUp}

-To derive a fine-grained Mixup, we conduct patch-based neighborhood method from our framework.
-The core formulation of Pani MixUp~(PMU) can be formulated as:
+Next, we leverage Patch-level Neighborhood Interpolation to derive Pani MixUp.
+The core formulation of Pani MixUp can be written as:

-where $P$ denote the number of patches after filtering operation for each image and $\lambda \sim \text{Beta}(a,b)$ represents the importance of current element, such as image or patch while conducting MixUp.
-It should be noted that due to the unsymmetric property of $\lambda$ in our framework, we should tune both the $a$ and $b$ in our experiments.
-For simplicity, we fix $b=1$ and only consider the $a$ as the hyper-parameter to pay more attention to the importance of current patch, which is inspired by the similar approach in MixMatch~\cite{berthelot2019mixmatch}.
-For the first restraint in Eq.~\ref{eq_NMU}, we can achieve it through normalization according to the ratio of $\lambda$ for the current element and $1-\lambda$ for all the neighbors.
-Considering the physical meanings of $\eta_{ipk}$ in MixUp, we impose extra convex combination restraint, i,e, the second restriction in Eq.~\ref{eq_NMU}.
-Then the mixing patch-target vectors in the Pani MixUp method can be presented as:
+where $(\mathbf{z}^i,y^i)$ are the feature-target pairs randomly drawn from the training data. $P$ is the number of patches in each image and $\lambda \sim \text{Beta}(a,b)$ represents the importance of the current input or target while conducting MixUp.
+To compute $\eta_{ipk}$, we firstly sample $\lambda$ from $\text{Beta}(a,b)$ and $\eta_{ipk}^0$ from a uniform distribution respectively, then we normalize $\eta_{ipk}^0$ according to the ratio of $\lambda$ to satisfy the constraint in Eq.~\ref{eq_NMU} and thus obtain $\eta_{ipk}$.
+It should be noted that due to the unsymmetric property of $\lambda$ in our framework, we should tune both $a$ and $b$ in our experiments.
+For simplicity, we fix $b=1$ and only consider the $a$ as the hyper-parameter to pay more attention to the importance of the current patch, which is inspired by the similar approach in MixMatch~\citep{berthelot2019mixmatch}.
+Here we reformulate Eq.~\ref{eq_NMU} to illustrate that Pani MixUp is naturally derived from our Pani framework by additionally considering several constraints: